rohjoon/hw/cs442/hw2/HW2_doc.md

 - Display progress bar, When downloading files
 - No restriction on the UI for showing contents
 - Always show Google Map

+- Display walking distances (1 extra point)
+- use cache on video and image.